StakeSquid/evm-loadbalancer/README.md

 # How it works?
 ## Overview

-The StakeSquid EVM Loadbalancer is designed to efficiently manage requests to Ethereum nodes across multiple networks by balancing load, monitoring node health, and ensuring high availability through failover mechanisms.
+The StakeSquid EVM Load Balancer is designed to efficiently manage requests to Ethereum nodes across multiple networks by balancing load, monitoring node health, and ensuring high availability through failover mechanisms.
 It continuously monitors nodes, collects metrics, and selects the best node for routing based on configurable factors such as latency, load, and chainhead synchronization.

 The core logic behind the load balancer is to provide a reliable and performant infrastructure for querying Ethereum nodes, even in the presence of node failures or network issues.